jdennes/entschuldigen/README.md

 # entschuldigen

-entschuligen is a full time integration test.
+entschuligen is a full-time integration test.
 It tests whether an external data source can be reliably synchronised with a Campaign Monitor subscriber list.
 This is achieved by periodically performing subscribe, update, and deactivate operations on a list, as well as acting as a webhook receiver